neoaksa/tensorflowDemo/README.md

 testingFile = downloadFile("1-6lzGSZ-IkIjYiUULuhpoADPe55aSWcR","testdata.manual.2009.06.14.csv")
 ```
 **Beware that you should keep your brower active, otherwise the process will be stopped if long time computation is taken.
 Personlly, I installed an app to keep computer waked up.**

+### 3.Tensorflow_Princples.ipynb
+Tensorflow_Princples.ipynb is a group of tensorflow demo which consists of basic concepts, NLP, CNN and RNN implemented by tensorflow.
+I run it on Google Colaboratory as it provides a free GPU accleration.